The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-1/lesson-2-boxmodel_layout/boxmodel_layout_notes.md

     }
     ```

-* According to the box model, the total width of an element can be calculated using the following formula:
-  `margin-right + border-right + padding-right + width + padding-left + border-left + margin-left`
+* The `width` and `height` define how much horizontal and vertical space it needs for the content area of the box, which may or may not include the padding and borders.
+In most cases, the browser can determine the width and height automatically.

-* The *margin* property allows us to set the amount of space that surrounds an element.
+* The `margin` property allows us to set the amount of space that surrounds an element.
 Margins for an element fall outside of any border and are completely transparent in color.
-* The *padding* property is very similar to the margin property; however, it falls inside of an element’s border, should an element have a border.
+* The `padding` property is very similar to the margin property; however, it falls inside of an element’s border, should an element have a border.
 The padding property is used to provide spacing directly within an element.

-* The width and height define how much horizontal and vertical space it needs for the content area of the box, which may or may not include the padding and borders.
-In most cases, the browser can determine the width and height automatically.
-* The padding is an area that surrounds the content area of the box and separates the content from its border.
-It is typically opaque and hides anything that it overlays.
-* The border is a boundary that surrounds the padding.
+* The `border` is a boundary that surrounds the padding.
-* The margin is a transparent area that lies outside the border and supplies separation between elements.
-* The display property determines how the browser lays out an element relative to its neighbors.
+* According to the box model, the total width of an element can be calculated using the following formula:
+  `(margin-right + border-right + padding-right) + width + (padding-left + border-left + margin-left)`

 ### Border Box
 ```css